kukushechkin/MightyTabRefresh/README.md

 ## TODO:

 ### App:
-* SettingsView directly changes .rules list and crashing on removing last rule, refactor this
 * pattern editor (rename to domain for now?)
 * localizable strings with plural forms
 * keep listening to the extension state in Safari after opening safari preferences